Road Safety Awareness Days

 The popularity of our Road Safety days is increasing every year.
 We know these make a big impact on young people, with an experience and talks that they’ll remember for a long time.

-Our Road Safety Awareness Day held on the 21st April, 2015 started with glorious sunshine and remained with us all day, we couldn't of asked for better weather because all of the activities were designated in the college grounds.
-The morning started off with Hereford & Worcester Fire Service extricating a volunteer from the fire service out of the car.
-To see these firemen in action for over 30 minutes making sure that every action they took to remove the door and roof of the car, their casualty was their priority to remove him as quickly and as safely as possible.
-Amazing demonstration viewed by over 100 students.
+Our Road Safety Awareness Days usually start with Hereford & Worcester Fire Service extricating a volunteer out of the car.
+To see these firemen in action for over 30 minutes is incredibly memorable.
+The students watch as they remove the door and roof of the car, their casualty was their priorityin an effort to remove the volunteer as quickly and as safely as possible.

-We believe the day was a huge success thanks to Tony & Robert organising the event for Herefordshire and to Herefordshire & Ludlow College for allowing the day to be hosted on their grounds.
-We would like to say thank you to our main sponsor Cargill, along with other organisations KwikFit, AA, Travis Perkins, West Mercia Police, Safer Road Partnerships, Joshua Young Motor Sport and Rockfield Road Services who helped us on the day.
+These days are a huge success.
+We would like to say thank you to our main sponsor Cargill, along with other organisations KwikFit, AA, Travis Perkins, West Mercia Police, Safer Road Partnerships, Joshua Young Motor Sport and Rockfield Road Services who helped us with these days.

-This event must continue to run within the Colleges to ensure that we keep our young adults safe on our County Roads.
+We plan to continue to run these days to ensure that we keep our young adults safe on the roads.